adoyle-h/one.nvim/README.md

 ## Versions

-See [tags][].
+Read [tags][].
 The versions follows the rules of [SemVer 2.0.0](http://semver.org/).

 ## Copyright and License

 Copyright 2016-2022 ADoyle (adoyle.h@gmail.com) All Rights Reserved.
 The project is licensed under the **BSD 3-clause License**.

-See the [LICENSE][] file for the specific language governing permissions and limitations under the License.
+Read the [LICENSE][] file for the specific language governing permissions and limitations under the License.

-See the [NOTICE][] file distributed with this work for additional information regarding copyright ownership.
+Read the [NOTICE][] file distributed with this work for additional information regarding copyright ownership.

 ## Other Projects